eko24ive/dungeon-master-bot/README.md

 It is possible to debug this solution using VSCode debug tools via `Dev` configuration.

 ### Contribution
-Feel free to submit a PR or create issue!
+Feel free to submit a PR, ensure that your code fullfils eslint rules.
+Also, feel free to create an issue as well!